Lighting was once the poor relation of remodeling — a check-off item more endured than embraced.

 2. Task (such as food prep).

 3. Accent (for highlighting a piece of art or focal point).

-To do these three layers well, you’ll need to understand the terms used to describe light bulbs:
+To incorporate these three layers well, you’ll need to understand the terms used to describe light bulbs:

 Wattage: How much electricity a bulb consumes.
 Most of us are used to wattage being an indicator of brightness (the higher the wattage, the brighter the bulb).
 Not so anymore.
-LEDs and CFLs use far fewer watts than the old incandescents.
 Today, lumens are the gauge for brightness.

 Lumens: The amount of light you get from a bulb — in other words, its brightness.
-For instance, you need a total of 1,000-3,000 lumens to properly light a 250-ft. living room.
+For instance, you need a total of 1,000 to 3,000 lumens to properly light a 250-foot living room.

 This chart from the Lighting Research Center shows how many lumens you need for particular tasks.
-If you’re older or your eyes are weak, you’ll want to increase the lumens.
+If you’re older or you have vision problems, you’ll want to increase the lumens.